A visa to visit Finland

 allows entry into Finland twice and may be valid within the Schengen area for up to 90 days in any 180-day period.

 is granted for several consecutive visits to the Schengen area.
 The total duration of the stays may not exceed the number of days stated on the visa sticker, that is, up to 90 days in a 180-day period.
 A multiple-entry visa is valid for a maximum of five (5) years.

 allows the visa holder transit via the international zone of the airport during a stopover or change between two flights.
 Entry in the national zone is prohibited.
 Citizens of the following countries need a transit visa:

 In accordance with section 37 of the Aliens Act (Ulkomaalaislaki 301/2004), a Finnish citizen's foreign family members are:

 - the spouse of a Finnish citizen

 - a person in a registered partnership with a Finnish citizen

-- an unmarried child under 18 years of age whose parent or guardian is a person who resides in Finland or the spouse the parent or guardian.
+- an unmarried child under 18 years of age, whose guardian or the spouse of the guardian resides in Finland

 Persons living in a marriage-like relationship and sharing the same household are comparable to a married couple regardless of their sex, provided that they have lived together for at least two years.
 The two-year requirement does not apply if the persons have a child in their joint custody or if there are other weighty reasons.